ndomah001/scRNA-Seq-Analysis/README.md

 Interpretation:
 - Red points represent the 2,000 most variable genes.
-- Several highly variable genes are labeled, including IGHG1, IGKC, and IGHA1, which are immunoglobulin genes.
+- Several highly variable genes are labeled, including `IGHG1`, `IGKC`, and `IGHA1`, which are immunoglobulin genes.
 - The most variable genes tend to have moderate to high average expression.
 - This plot helps identify genes that are most informative for distinguishing cell types or states.

 ![cfp](https://github.com/ndomah001/scRNA-Seq-Analysis/blob/main/3%20avg%20expression%20x%20standardized%20variance.png)

 ### PCA Heatmap
-This heatmap shows the top genes contributing to the first principal component (PC_1).
+This heatmap shows the top genes contributing to the first principal component (`PC_1`).

 Interpretation:
-- Genes like FTL, SPP1, and APOE are strongly associated with PC_1.
+- Genes like `FTL`, `SPP1`, and `APOE` are strongly associated with `PC_1`.
 - There's a clear pattern of genes that are either highly expressed (yellow) or lowly expressed (purple) in groups of cells.
-- This suggests that PC_1 is capturing a major axis of variation in the dataset, possibly representing different cell types or states.
+- This suggests that `PC_1` is capturing a major axis of variation in the dataset, possibly representing different cell types or states.

 ![pcah](https://github.com/ndomah001/scRNA-Seq-Analysis/blob/main/4.%20PCA%20heatmap.png)